Have you ever had a Pension Transfer with AXA?

 Many consumers were informed by AXA to transfer their pension benefits from a work based pension to a private pension.
 In most cases these pensions would not provide any additional benefits, AXA did not tell their consumers that transferring their pension would typically result in a loss of benefits such as a final salary scheme or matching contributions.

 Some providers such as AXA promoted that the pension they offered would out perform the workplace pension, this would not be the case with a riskier stock based pension and the advice given to millions of clients has been condemned by the regulator of AXA.

-Were you mis-told by AXA about Transferring your pension?
+Were you mis-informed by AXA about Transferring your pension?

 You may have been mis-sold your Pension Transfer by AXA if any of the following statements are relevant to you:

 - I was encouraged or mis-informed by AXA to transfer my workplace pension regardless of it not being in my best interest.